Taximeter

 A taximeter or fare meter is a mechanical or electronic device installed in taxicabs and auto rickshaws that calculates passenger fares based on a combination of distance travelled and waiting time.
 Its shortened form, "taxi", is also a metonym for the hired cars that use them.

 History

 The modern taximeter was invented by German Friedrich Wilhelm Gustav Bruhn in 1891, and the Daimler Victoria—the world's first meter-equipped (and gasoline-powered) taxicab—was built by Gottlieb Daimler in 1897.

 Taximeters were originally mechanical and mounted outside the cab, above the driver's side front wheel.
-Meters were soon relocated inside the taxi, and in the 1980s electronic meters were introduced, doing away with the once-familiar ticking sound of the meter's timing mechanism.
+Meters were soon relocated inside the taxi, and in the 1980s electronic meters were introduced.
+There are some companies that claiming invention of the world's first electronic taximeter including Monitex in Israel.

-In some locations, taxicabs display a small illuminated sign indicating if they are free (available).
-In Argentina, this sign is called a "banderita" (little flag), a carryover term from the days of mechanical taximeters, in which a little flag was turned to wind up the mechanism.
-The flag would be hidden at the start of a trip and moved to the visible position at the end.

-World Moto developed the world's first portable taximeter for motorcycles and pedicabs, which Fast Company called "the First Real Taxi Meter Innovation in 100 Years".

 k constant

 Constant expressed in pulses per kilometre which represents the number of pulses the taximeter must receive in order to correctly indicate a distance traveled of one kilometre.